 Like many Salesforce stakeholders, you might assume that your data is protected because it’s in the cloud.
 The truth is, though, most cloud platforms like Salesforce require shared responsibility for keeping data safe.
 These platforms provide reliability and security controls, but customers are ultimately responsible for the errors and corruption they create.
 Salesforce themselves recommend a third-party cloud data protection solution and emphasized this further when they retired their last resort Data Recovery service on July 31, 2020.

-To learn how you can protect your Salesforce data, join our virtual event on October 1st titled, "Understanding What Your Salesforce Data is Worth...And How To Protect It", where experts from RevCult, FairWarning, and OwnBackup will explain how organizations can protect and secure their valuable Salesforce data.
-Best-selling "Infonomics" author and recognized authority on data strategy Doug Laney will also be sharing his best practices for managing, monetizing, and measuring your enterprise data.
+For more on this topic, watch the recording of our virtual event titled, "Understanding What Your Salesforce Data is Worth...And How To Protect It", where best-selling "Infonomics" author and recognized authority on data strategy Doug Laney shared his best practices for managing, monetizing, and measuring your enterprise data.